- Home

 - Entitled To has a free benefits calculator which you can use to see what you qualify for.
 Find them online here

-- Citizens Advice can help you understand your entitlements and have a huge amount of information on benefits.
+- Citizens Advice can help you understand your entitlements and has a huge amount of information on benefits.
 You can search for your local Citizens Advice here or you can telephone their customer service helpline on 0344 411 1444.

 You can also find out more about these organisations and other sources of help in our guide Five free sources of help if you’re making a benefits claim.